Use the Vevox polling tool to get instant feedback from your students

-Please note that Vevox does not currently provide a plugin for Mac PowerPoint (or Keynote).
+Please note that Vevox currently provide a plugin for Mac PowerPoint (or Keynote).
+The Vevox add-in is available for PowerPoint version 16.62 onward.
 There is a Mac plugin in alternative web-based polling systems such as Participoll and Poll Everywhere, but these are not centrally supported by Oxford University.
 In particular, you should not share or ask for any personal data if using those polling tools.
 You can download and install the Vevox plugin for Microsoft PowerPoint, but this requires administrator rights to install software on your machine.

 Benefits for teaching and learning